What is the ideal heart rate range for each race distance?

 What is the ideal heart rate range for each running distance, frequency

-If we are at a beginner level we can measure our heart rate and running frequency about once a month, so we can monitor whether we have made progress during training.
+If we are at a beginner level, we can measure our heart rate and running frequency about once a month, so we can check if we have made progress during training.
 On the other hand, a trained athlete can measure these values approximately every three to six months.

 It is always important to maintain an adequate medical control when we want to run long distance races, this way we will know that we are in optimal health conditions to take our heart to its maximum performance.